DAILY DISCIPLINE #187

 Jeremiah 10: 6-7

-Day 9- We have now before us the scene of a great gathering near the Holy land where all the gentile nations (or perhaps their representatives) will be gathered for judgment.
+Day 9- We have now before us the scene of a great gathering near the Holyland where all the gentile nations (or perhaps their representatives) will be gathered for judgment.
 This time is also associated with the restoration of the Kingdom to Israel and the fulfillment of God's promises and covenants to them.
-This description in Joel prophesy's this event.
+Joel's prophesy in these verses is a description of this event.

 Joel 3: 1-2, 11-12